fastify/fastify-swagger/README.md

           minItems: 1,
           //
           // Note that this is an Open API version 2 configuration option.
 The
           // options changed in version 3.
-The plugin currently only supports
-          // version 2 of Open API.
           //
           // Put `collectionFormat` on the same property which you are defining
           // as an array of values. (i.e. `collectionFormat` should be a sibling